 - Dr. Lixing Lao was appointed as the first President of VUOM.

 - VUOM achieves Candidacy Status for Accreditation from the Accrediting Council for Acupuncture and Integrative Medicine (ACAOM).
-VUOM produces its first graduating class of MSOM program in Fall 2013.
+VUOM produces its first graduating class of MAcHM program in Fall 2013.

 - Dr. Tae Cheong Choo joins VUOM as its CEO to lead the institution’s ongoing academic and clinical program development.
 VUOM enters a Memorandum of Understanding with South Korea’s leading herb/tea manufacturer/distribution company – Omniherb Co. – to pursue research & product development collaborations.

 - VUOM achieves institutional accreditation status with the ACAOM in February 2015 and becomes the first accredited school of acupuncture & integrative medicine in Virginia.

 - VUOM enters into a Memorandum of Understanding formalizing its relationship with Kyung Hee University of Korean Medicine, South Korea’s renowned institute of Integrative Medicine, to facilitate the exchange of faculty, students, research, and product development its university hospital.

 - VUOM enters into a Memorandum of Understanding with Pusan National University School of Korean Medicine in South Korea, one of the global leaders in AOM education, to foster student exchange, joint research activities, and the exchange of academic materials.

 - VUOM enters into a Memorandum of Understanding with the University of Hong Kong School of Chinese Medicine to promote cooperation between the two institutions in the areas of student education and academic research of Traditional Chinese Medicine with the goal of developing joint research projects on Traditional Chinese Medicine, as well as to jointly host academic and research activities, conferences, and seminars.

 - VUOM receives approval from ACAOM and SCHEV to offer a Certificate in East Asian Nutrition.
-In addition, the institution receives approval to offer its Master of Science in Acupuncture (MSA) as well as its Master of Science in Oriental Medicine (MSOM) through the English, Korean, and Chinese language degree tracks.
+In addition, the institution receives approval to offer its Master of Science in Acupuncture (MAc) as well as its Master of Science in Acupuncture and Herbal Medicine (MAcHM) through the English, Korean, and Chinese language degree tracks.